Happy Monday! Today I’d love to review a beautiful, colorful boutique hotel in Rome which is not a traditional hotel. Let’s discover it together!

 If you are an avid design seeker and strive to discover beautiful places, this hotel is designed for you.

 It is about time for hospitality standards and trends to change.
 Enough of boring room designs.
-Of course, a client pays money to be in a secure, comfortable place and he prefers to choose well known chains.
+Of course, a client pays money to be in a secure, comfortable place and he prefers to choose well-known chains.
 He knows what the chain offers and that there will not be any surprises like outdated showers or mattresses.
 But let’s see how it can be awesome to choose an original and exceptional place to stay, whose owners are real people, and not a big corporation.

 Let’s go to Rome, a few steps from the Colosseum and the Roman Forum, where young entrepreneurs Kaja Osinski and Filippo Ribacchi decides to start a fun journey in hospitality and invests in a boutique hotel in Rome which they turn into Condominio Monti.
 They asked interior design studio Studiotamat to design 2 buildings.
-The new boutique hotel preserves the convivial atmosphere of the historic neighbourhood, famous for its picturesque alleys which oozes life during the day through its tiny craft shops and galleries, and by night through its trendy wineries and bars.
+The new boutique hotel preserves the convivial atmosphere of the historic neighborhood, famous for its picturesque alleys which oozes life during the day through its tiny craft shops and galleries, and by night through its trendy wineries and bars.

-Condominio Monti occupies an area of 900 square meters and has been developed within two neighbouring buildings: hence the name, which highlights the intimate collective project, where great attention is paid to shared spaces.
+Condominio Monti occupies an area of 900 square meters and has been developed within two neighboring buildings: hence the name, which highlights the intimate collective project, where great attention is paid to shared spaces.

 Boutique hotels offer a different perspective to the design.
 You will not find the same room.
 If you are an avid design seeker and strive to discover beautiful places, this hotel is designed for you.

-Hotel offers a stunning view to discover Rome from above by sitting in the panoramic terrace, decorated with a continuous mosaic of soft colors, blending softly with Roman architecture.
+The hotel offers a stunning view to discover Rome from above by sitting in the panoramic terrace, decorated with a continuous mosaic of soft colors, blending softly with Roman architecture.
 Hotel guests can enjoy their breakfast in the morning and aperitivo at sunset with a breathtaking view of the Colosseum and the apse of the Church of Sant’Agata dei Goti.

 I’m absolutely in love with the color palette.
-Just take a look how soft green, pink, yellow and blue tones found their place.
+Just take a look at how soft green, pink, yellow and blue tones found their place.
 Even tile grout matches the room color scheme!

 If you take a closer look, big mirrors are quite important these days in the hotels.
-They are used not only to decide on your outfit of the day, but also do selfies and other “instagrammable” photos.
-These are key factors when creating hospitality interiors for the millenials.
+They are used not only to decide on your outfit of the day but also do selfies and other “instagrammable” photos.
+These are key factors when creating hospitality interiors for the Millenials.

 In the photo of the bedroom below, complementary color scheme is used to enhance the different furnishings to bring life into the room.
 As you can see, soft green walls and fuschia headboard as well as soft orange side table matches so perfectly together.